State (polity): Etymology

 With the revival of the Roman law in 14th-century Europe, the term came to refer to the legal standing of persons (such as the various "estates of the realm" – noble, common, and clerical), and in particular the special status of the king.
 The highest estates, generally those with the most wealth and social rank, were those that held power.
 The word also had associations with Roman ideas (dating back to Cicero) about the "status rei publicae", the "condition of public matters".
 In time, the word lost its reference to particular social groups and became associated with the legal order of the entire society and the apparatus of its enforcement.

 The early 16th-century works of Machiavelli (especially The Prince) played a central role in popularizing the use of the word "state" in something similar to its modern sense.
 The contrasting of church and state still dates to the 16th century.
-The North American colonies were called "states" as early as the 1630s.
 The expression "L'État, c'est moi" ("I am the State") attributed to Louis XIV, although probably apocryphal, is recorded in the late 18th century.